Sources

 the notes are taken from the Web, and a majority of those come

 from Wikimedia Commons.
-Effort is made to identify and cite the
+I make an effort to identify and cite

-creator of the work, its location if displayed in a museum or
+the creator of the work, its location if displayed in a museum

 authoritative website if the image appears on many.
 The websites